one-and-only/EZCompile-PHP/README.md

 ##

 ### The Easy way to compile and install PHP on MacOS, Windows, and Linux.

+### Status: pre-release, HEAVY DEVELOPMENT

-Status: pre-release, installs PHP CLI (latest-7.1-latest-master[including 8.0-betaX] Version, MacOS and Debian ONLY) and can setup a docker application for PHP-7.4.9, Apache-2.4.38, and MySQL-8.0.21 combined) HEAVY DEVELOPMENT
+### Installs: PHP CLI (latest-7.1-latest-master (including 8.0-betaX) Version, MacOS and Debian ONLY) and can setup a Docker Application for PHP-7.4.9, Apache-2.4.38, and MySQL-8.0.21 combined)

-#

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/one-and-only/EZCompile-PHP?color=yellow&include_prereleases&label=latest)